-On November 29, 2021, we consummated the November 2021 Private Placement, pursuant to which we issued 8,680,000 PIPE Shares and 8,680,000 Warrants to institutional investors.
-The offering price per PIPE Share and accompanying Warrant was \$3.50, resulting in aggregate gross proceeds of \$30,380,000.
+On November 29, 2021, the Company consummated the November 2021 Private Placement, pursuant to which it issued 8,680,000 PIPE Shares and 8,680,000 warrants to institutional investors.
+The offering price per PIPE Share and accompanying warrant was \$3.50, resulting in aggregate gross proceeds of \$30,380,000.
+We bear all fees and expenses incidental to our obligation to register the shares of common stock.
+Brokerage fees, commissions and similar expenses, if any, attributable to the sale of shares offered will be assumed by the selling stockholder.
+The Company intends to use such proceeds from the November 2021 Private Placement for general corporate and working capital purposes.
+As of March 23, 2022, no warrants have been exercised.